ParisaGr/Breast-Cancer-with-Multiple-Models-Capston/README.md

 Model Performance:

  - The Logistic Regression model is the best performer for predicting breast cancer
- - It achieves an F1-Score of 0.9861 after hyperparameter tuning.
+ - It achieves an F1-Score of 0.9861 after hyperparameter tuning

 Feature Importance:
    - The top 10 most important features for prediction are shown below in the order of importance, which can be useful for medical professionals: